 Prior to joining ANU, I was an Assistant Professor at the University of Michigan Department of Economics.
 I received my PhD in Economics from Harvard University in May 2019, and my undergraduate degree is from the University of Sydney.
 Previously, I worked as an economist at the Reserve Bank of Australia.

 While at Harvard, I was a James M. and Cathleen D. Stone Ph.D.
 Scholar in Inequality and Wealth Concentration, and recipient of a Lara Warner Ph.D. fellowship from the Harvard Kennedy School Women and Public Policy Program.
-I received teaching awards from both Harvard University and the University of Sydney.
+I received teaching awards from both Harvard University and the University of Sydney, and was voted “Best Professor” two years in a row by the University of Michigan graduate students.
 In 2020, I received the IIPF Young Economists Award from the International Institute of Public Finance.

 Kangaroos in Canberra (Mulligan’s Flat)